Does Cannabis Have Negative Interactions with Your Pharmaceuticals?

 Pharmacy Times puts the interactions between cannabis and pharmaceuticals more specifically.

-There have been no studies on how CYP269 inhibitors eliminate THC.
-But, science says it would be expected that CYP269 inhibitors—amiodarone, cimetidine, cotrimoxazole, metronidazole, fluoxetine, fluvoxamine, fluconazole, and voriconazole—would inhibit THD elimination.
+No studies have been done on how CYP269 inhibitors eliminate THC.
+However, science says it would be expected that CYP269 inhibitors—amiodarone, cimetidine, cotrimoxazole, metronidazole, fluoxetine, fluvoxamine, fluconazole, and voriconazole—would inhibit THD elimination.

-CYP3A4 inhibitors, including ketoconazole, clarithromycin, erythromycin, cyclosporine, verapamil, itraconazole, voriconazole, and boceprevir, would be expected to produce increase the concentration of THC by 1.20 and 1.8- fold.
+CYP3A4 inhibitors, including ketoconazole, clarithromycin, erythromycin, cyclosporine, verapamil, itraconazole, voriconazole, and boceprevir, would be expected to produce an increase in the concentration of THC by 1.20 and 1.8- fold.

 ♦ CBD plasma concentration increased 2-fold in combination with ketoconazole.
 Rifampin reduces CBD content by 50% to 50%.
 “Other CYP3A4 inhibitors and inducers should be expected to have a similar effect on CBD plasma concentrations if co-administered.”